-The Guide4Mentors is a practical tool and is possible to be used partial if the mentor needs specific information, it is possible to go to a specific part of the Guide to get the needed information.
+The Guide4Mentors is a practical tool that may be used in a flexible way.
+If the mentor needs specific information, it is possible to go to a specific part of the Guide to get the needed information.

 The first chapter, Introduction to mentoring, summarizes what 2nd chance entrepreneurs mentoring is, why it is needed, and what key skills, roles, and responsibilities the mentor should have.